CarterLankford/rock-n-roll-payroll/README.md

 ## Assignments and Issue tracking

-All new assignments will be entered onto this repository as [issues](https://github.com/CarterLankford/MentorExercises/issues), with the following categories:
+All new assignments will be entered onto this repository as [issues](https://github.com/CarterLankford/rock-n-roll-payroll/issues), with the following categories:

-* Algorithms: These correspond to problems that require ingenuity and creativity in providing a repeatable, efficient solution to a problem
-* Java Exercises: These correspond to language specific problems and programming concepts
-* Logic Problems: These correspond to challenges that do not require coding, but help to deepen the understanding of programming in general

-And whatever new categories are needed according to the topic being discussed (i.e. Data Structures).
+* To be added at a later date

 Some issues may be resolved within the same issue page with no code change (for example logic problems); code changes should be perfomed according to following workflow: